pranav-joshi-iitgn/CN-A1/README.md

 ![DNS lookup](images/image-10.png)

-As you can see, before sending probes to `www.google.com`, we fist need to do a DNS lookup.
+As you can see, before sending probes to `www.google.com`, we first need to do a DNS lookup.

 The IP address returned is `142.250.192.4` which is different from what we got earlier from `nslookup`.
 This is because of load distribution/balancing over the servers.